hdShang/arxiv-daily/docs/cs-CL/2025-06-13/papers/250612014v1-code-transformed-the-influence-of-large-language-models-on-code.md

 ---
 layout: default
-title: code_transformed: The Influence of Large Language Models on Code
+title: "code_transformed: The Influence of Large Language Models on Code"
 ---

 # code_transformed: The Influence of Large Language Models on Code